ta-data-bcn/Project-Week-1-Build-Your-Own-Game/your-project/README.md

 ## Workflow

-1- Try to run it on command line
+1 - Designing the game
-2- Design the UI
+2- Code it
-3- Combine the UI & game
+3- Test & Debug
 <a name="organization"></a>

 ## Organization